 Knowing whether or not you have been a victim of sexual harassment at your workplace in California can be difficult.
-The specifications about what qualifies as harassment, the legal action you may need to take and consequences that might follow can often be misunderstood.
-We at the Law office of Jeffrey D. Fulton are here to not only fight for your rights in court, but also to help you understand the facts about sexual harassment.
+The specifications about what qualifies as harassment, the legal action you may need to take and the consequences that might follow can often be misunderstood.
+We at the Law Office of Jeffrey D. Fulton are here to not only fight for your rights in court but also to help you understand the facts about sexual harassment.

 The actions that are part of these attitudes and types of harassment may contribute to an overall hostile work environment.
 For more information on this topic, please visit our web page.